KaazDW/Browser-Password-Stealer/README.md

-# 🔒🔑 P-Buster - Browser Password Stealer
+# 🔒🔑 BPS - Browser Password Stealer

-P-Buster is a Python tool designed to **Decrypt** and **Extract** local saved passwords on Windows.
+BPS is a Python tool designed to **Decrypt** and **Extract** local saved passwords on Windows.

 Originally, I got a Raspberry Pi Pico to use it as a Bad-USB.
 I wrote a few light scripts for fun and this his one of them.
-P-Buster for Password-Buster is a python script use to steal browser saved password.
+BPS is a python script use to steal browser saved password.

 ## Script Development
 **How does this work ?**